wmutschl/mutschler.eu/content/linux/install-guides/fedora-btrfs-35.md

 ---
-title: 'DRAFT: Fedora Workstation 35: installation guide with btrfs-luks full disk encryption (optionally including /boot) and automatic btrfs snapshots and backups with BTRBK'
+title: 'Fedora Workstation 35 with automatic btrfs snapshots and backups using BTRBK'
 #linktitle: Fedora 35 btrfs-luks
-#summary: In this guide I will walk you through the installation procedure to get a Fedora workstation 35 system with a luks-encrypted partition for the root filesystem (optionally including /boot) formatted with btrfs.
-I will show how to optimize the btrfs mount options and, in case /boot is on the encrypted partition, how to add a key-file to type the luks passphrase only once.
-BTRBK is then used and configured to regularly take both btrfs snapshots of the system as well as send/receive those snapshots to a backup disk.
+#summary: In this guide I will show how to install Fedora 35 with automatic system snapshots and backups using BTRBK which will regularly take (almost instant) btrfs snapshots of the system and send/receive these to a backup disk given a chosen retention policy.
 toc: true
 type: book
 #date: "2021-12-14"